r3ksk/hxmrpava/Discover/08-SPA_vs_SAP_IntelligentRPA/README.md

 This SAP Discovery Center Mission is based on configuring and executing automations using SAP Process Automation tool.

-For existing SAP Intelligent RPA customers, we provide seperate instructions to configure the automations in this scenaro as we understand you have critical reasons to continue to use SAP Intelligent RPA knowing that SAP's new innovation on business process automation will be through SAP Process Automation
+For existing SAP Intelligent RPA customers, we provide separate instructions to configure the automations in this scenario as we understand you have critical reasons to continue to use SAP Intelligent RPA knowing that SAP's new innovation on business process automation will be through SAP Process Automation

 Please note new innovations around automations will be released through SAP Process Automation.